 Who Can Be Liable for Sexual Abuse in Louisiana?

-Victims of sexual abuse or assault can obviously sue the individual person that actually committed the acts of abuse.
+Victims of sexual abuse or assault can obviously sue the person who actually committed the acts of abuse.
 In many cases, however, suing the abusers is somewhat pointless because unless that person is very wealthy, you won’t be able to get any money out of them.

 The criminal who actually committed the abuse rarely has the deep pockets necessary to cover civil liabilities.
 So the primary challenge for sex abuse attorneys is proving that the church or employer who was responsible for supervising the perpetrator “knew or should have known” – the standard under Louisiana law – about the perpetrator’s behavior and propensity for abusing minors.